polyminer1/rhminer/README.md

 ## Command line options
 ```
 General options:
-  -list                 List all gpu in the system
-  -diff                 Set local difficulyu. ex: -diff 0.832
-  -logfilename          Set the name of the log's filename.
-Note: the log file will be overwritten every time you start rhminer
+General options:
+  -maxsubmiterrors      Stop the miner when a number of consecutive submit errors occured.
+Default is 10 consecutive errors.
+This is usefull when mining into local wallet.
+  -extrapayload         An extra payload to be added when submiting solution to local wallet.
   -apiport              Tcp port of the remote api.
 Default port is 71111.
 Set to 0 to disable server
-  -worktimeout          work timeout.
+  -worktimeout          No new work timeout.
 Default is 60 seconds
-  -extrapayload         An extra payload to be added when submiting solution to local wallet.
   -displayspeedtimeout  Display mining speeds every x seconds.
 Default is 10
+  -logfilename          Set the name of the log's filename.
+Note: the log file will be overwritten every time you start rhminer
-  -processpriority      Set miner's process priority.
-0=Background Process, 1=Low Priority, 2=Normal Priority.
-Default is 2.
+  -processpriority      On windows only.
+Set miner's process priority.
+0=Background Process, 1=Low Priority, 2=Normal Priority, 3=High Priority.
+Default is 3.
 WARNING: Changing this value will affect GPU mining.
   -v                    Log verbosity.
 From 0 to 3.
 0 no log, 1 normal log, 2 include warnings.
+3 network (only in log file).
 Default is 1
   -devfee               Set devfee raward percentage.
 To disable devfee, simply put 0 here.
 But, before disabling developer fees, consider that it takes time and energy to maintain, develop and optimize this software.
 Your help is very appreciated.
+  -list                 List all gpu in the system
   -completelist         Exhaustive list of all devices in the system
+  -diff                 Set local difficulyu. ex: -diff 0.832
-  -processorsaffinity   Force miner to only run on selected logical core processors. ex: -processorsaffinity 0,3 will make the miner run only on logical core #0 and #3.
+  -processorsaffinity   On windows only.
+Force miner to only run on selected logical core processors. ex: -processorsaffinity 0,3 will make the miner run only on logical core #0 and #3.
 WARNING: Changing this value will affect GPU mining.
-  -maxsubmiterrors      Stop the miner when a number of consecutive submit errors occured.
-Default is 10 consecutive errors.
-This is usefull when mining into local wallet.
+  -h                    Display Help

 Gpu options:
-  -cpu                  Enable the use of CPU to mine. ex '-cpu -cputhread 4' will enable mining on cpu while gpu mining.
+  -cpu                  Enable the use of CPU to mine. ex '-cpu -cputhreads 4' will enable mining on cpu while gpu mining.
-  -cputhreads           Number of CPU miner threads when mining with CPU. ex: -cpu -cputhread 4
+  -cputhreads           Number of CPU miner threads when mining with CPU. ex: -cpu -cputhreads 4
-  -gputhreads           Cuda thread count. ex: -gputhreads  100 launche 100 threads on selected gpu
-  -gpu                  Enable indiviaual GPU by their index.
-GPU not in the list will be disabled. ex: -gpu 0,3,4.
-  -kernelactivewayting  Enable active wayting on kernel run.
-This will raise cpu usage but bring more stability, specially when mining on multiple gpu.
-WARNING: This affect cpu mining

 Network options:
   -dar                  Disable auto-reconnect on connection lost.
 Note : The miner will exit uppon loosing connection.
-  -s                    Stratum server or wallet address:port.
+  -s                    Stratum/wallet server address:port.
 NOTE: You can also use http://address.xyz to connect to local wallet.
   -su                   Stratum user
   -pw                   Stratum password
   -fo                   Failover address:port for stratum or local wallet
   -fou                  Failover user for stratum of a local wallet
   -fop                  Failover password for stratum or local wallet
   -r                    Retries connection count for stratum or local wallet

+Debug options:
+  -testperformance      Run performance test for an amount of seconds
 ```

 ## Examples